losizm/scamper/README.md

 ```

 This is as bare-bones as it gets.
 We create a server at port 8080, and on each
-incoming request, we send a _Hello World_ message back to the client.
+incoming request, we send a simple text message back to the client.
 Although
 trite, it demonstrates how easy it is to get going.

 We'll use the remainder of this documentation to describe what goes into